vapor-ware/synse-sdk/docs/user/tutorial.rst

     be any concern now, but something to look for in the future.

+Additionally, we will need to specify the output types of the device readings.
+We have not defined those in code yet, but we know from section 0 that we want a single device that outputs:

+- Total Memory (in bytes)
+- Free Memory (in bytes)
+- Used Percent (percent)

+So we can call those outputs ``memory.total``, ``memory.free``, and ``percent_used``, respectively.
+Later, we will define the output types corresponding to those names.

 The final piece to our configuration is specifying the config for the memory device instance.
-Here we will only want one device (we're only getting memory from one place, so we only need a single device to do it).
+Here we will only want one device instance (we're only getting memory from one place, so we only need a single device to do it).
 As we will see in the next section, we will need a way to reliably identify this device.
 For protocols like HTTP, RS-485, and others, we can do this by using the addressing configuration as part of the ID composite